Actually, you are an imposter

 - Most students, including many top students, are not even close to the top student.

-Now, “feeling like a loser” sounds pretty justified.
-But that doesn’t make the feeling go away.
-So what should we call it?
+Now, "feeling like a loser" sounds pretty justified.
+But that doesn't make the feeling go away.
+I feel like I should give some advice, though I definitely don't have it all figured out.
+What should we call that feeling?

 Let's call it "feeling the tail" instead (like "feeling the burn," but more abstract).
 By "tail," I'm referring to the "right side" of Figures 1 and 2, i.e., the part where the curve tapers off.
 (In Figure 1, the tail is roughly 85-100; in Figure 2, it's 5-110).
 Thinking that you're far from the tip makes sense: real-world distributions have longer tails than normal distributions.